How to modernize a split level home exterior

-There is a significant amount of split level renovations and remodels going on right now in our area and many seem to be jumping on the white exterior with black windows trend.
+There are a significant amount of split level renovations and remodels going on right now in our area and many seem to be jumping on the white exterior with black windows trend.
 Updated split level homes are on the rise!

 Split level house plans are fairly typical with closed off rooms and a cookie cutter layout.
 We decided to change the inside floor plan a bit and remove walls and ceilings to create an open concept.

-Bi Level House Exterior Ideas
+Split-Level House Exterior Ideas

 The first step to making this a modern split level house was to address the exterior siding and windows.

 Exterior siding, windows, doors and a roofing material are the key components to to updating a 1960s or 1970’s home.